Trump: The Rusical

 "Trump: The Rusical" is the fourth episode of the eleventh season of the American reality competition television series RuPaul's Drag Race, which aired on VH1 on March 21, 2019.
 The episode has contestants deliver Rachel Maddow impressions for the mini challenge, and perform a musical parody of Grease about Donald Trump and the women in his life and cabinet for the main challenge.
 The musical features choreography by Yanis Marshall, and sees Donald Trump portrayed by former contestant Ginger Minj.
 Maddow appears as a special guest; Joel McHale and Tiffany Pollard serve as guest judges, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.

 Episode

-Mini challenge

 For the mini challenge ("Why You Maddow, Tho?"), contestants get into "quick drag" and deliver the news while impersonating Rachel Maddow, RuPaul's favorite television anchor.
-Maddow appears as a special guest and helps introduce the mini challenge.
+Maddow appears as a special guest and helps introduce the mini-challenge.
 Contestants read fictional news from a teleprompter, some more successfully than others.
 RuPaul names Scarlet Envy the winner.

-Main challenge

 For the main challenge ("Trump: The Rusical"), contestants perform a lip sync musical parody of Grease (1971) about U.S. President Donald Trump and the women in his life and cabinet.
 The musical features choreography by Yanis Marshall, who provides instruction during the episode.
-As the winner of the mini challenge, Scarlet Envy assigns the following roles:
+As the winner of the mini-challenge, Scarlet Envy assigns the following roles: